bryanknox/bryanknox.github.io/_posts/2021-12-08-dotnet-user-secrets-init-cli-notes.md

 ### Configuration-specific User Secrets

-The `UserSecretsId` added or updated in the project by the tool is independent of any configuration associated with the project.
-So all builds of the project will use the same user secrets store when the build is run.
+The global `UserSecretsId` added or updated in the project by the tool is independent of any configuration associated with the project.
+It will be used by any configuration that does not have an associated `UserSecretsId` setup in the project file.

-If you want to use configuration-specific user secrets stores, then you'll need to manually add `<UserSecretsId>` elements to the `<PropertyGroup>` elements with the `Condition` attributes.
+If you want to use configuration-specific user secrets stores, then you'll need to manually add `<UserSecretsId>` elements to the `<PropertyGroup>` elements that have `Condition` attributes the associate the `<PropertyGroup>` with the configuration.

 See the [Configuration Option](#configuration-option) section below for more info.